How long have you had “learn Spanish” on your bucket list? Chances are for far too long.

 Commute To and From Work

-As you start getting to a more intermediate level it is important to start putting in time focusing on grammar with a textbook you can work through.
+As you start getting to a more intermediate level it is important to start putting in time focusing on grammar with a textbook or teacher.
 It's never too late to work on grammar.

 Ultimately, the best way is the one that you enjoy the most and can make consistent progress in.
 For me, that was scheduling consistent time to speak with native speakers.

-By the way I don't consider myself an extrovert at all so I am proof that anyone can do it!
+By the way, I don't consider myself an extrovert at all so I am living proof that anyone can do it!

 I didn’t mention using Rosetta Stone or the Duolingo app, not because I don’t find them helpful.
 They most certainly are.

 However, I find them to be too passive in their approach.